Rust enum-match code generation

 Matching an enum and associated fields

 Enums in Rust are discriminated unions that can save one of the multiple variants.
-The enum discriminator identifies the current interpretation of the discriminated union.
+The enum discriminant identifies the current interpretation of the discriminated union.

-The code following the enum declaration declares a function double that takes a Number parameter and returns a Number that doubles the fields of whatever type of Number is found in the enum.
-The match statement in Rust is used to pattern match the contents and return the appropriate variant.
+Following the enum declaration, the code declares a function double that takes a Number parameter and returns a Number that doubles the fields of whatever type of Number is found in the enum.
+The match statement in Rust is used to pattern-match the contents and return the appropriate variant.

 pub enum Number {